top of page

 Most sporting organisations rely heavily on their competitive events as the major vehicle for funding and also continual engagement by their members.

 One example is the Mt Isa Rodeo which is the largest rodeo event in the southern Hemisphere.
-With the recent cancellation of the physical event they were looking to take it online.

-So we helped create the first ever virtual rodeo event, the Mt Isa Virtual Rodeo.
+We helped create the first ever virtual rodeo event, the Mt Isa Virtual Rodeo.
 It wasn't practical to conduct this as a live stream event.
 So we helped create a pre-recorded event that still enforced participation within a short 15 minute time period.
 This gave participants the flexibility to enter whenever they wanted however still mandating completion of the ride within 15 minutes of commencing.

 The event was a huge success with participants paying to enter the competition across many categories and also generating online sponsorships.
 The virtual event also enabled them to scale across borders and accept entries globally.

 The online events generated an overwhelmingly positive response from professional and amateur competitors.
-So far British Weightlifting have received over 1000 entries and that number continues to grow with each event.
+So far British Weightlifting have received over 2000 entries and that number continues to grow with each event.

 An additional and often overlooked measure of success was the ability for the solution to keep technical adjudicators engaged and skills up to date.
 In fact, relative to the number of technical officials that would be involved in a physical event, British Weightlifting have been able to engage significantly more officials online.